-Five Teams from the JSA Club 420, or RS Feva Championships will be invited to compete in the Midget Challenge.
+Five Teams from the JSA Club 420 or RS Feva Championships will be invited to compete in the Midget Challenge.
 The qualifying event may be changed as needed at the discretion of the JSA to resolve scheduling or other logistical issues that may arise in any calendar year.
-At the Midget Challenge JSA teams compete against other regional sailing associations.
+At the Midget Challenge JSA teams compete against other area associations.
 Competitors in the Midget Challenge must not have reached their 15th birthday during the year of competition.
 Eligible competitors will be selected in order of the size of their fleet and then placement in their fleet.
-(1st in largest fleet, 1st in next largest fleet, 1st in smallest fleet, 2nd in largest...)
+(1st in largest fleet, 1st in next largest fleet, 1st in smallest fleet, 2nd in largest,...)
 If one of the top teams is not available, the JSA Board Representative will continue down the list to fill the five allotted slots.
-Entry fees for JSA-sponsored sailors will be paid by the JSA to the host of the Midget Challenge.